Dimension bounds on classes of interval orders with restricted representation: Choice functions and partitions

 Let $X_1,X_2,L_1,L_2$ be defined as in the lemma.
-Define the relation $E=L_1\cup L_2\cup P$, and the directed graph $G=(X,E)$.
-It is sufficient to show that $G$ has no directed closed walk; indeed, if that is the case, the transitive closure $T$ of $G$ is an extension of the poset $\mathbf{P}$, and any linear extension $L$ of $T$ will satisfy the requirements of the conclusion of the lemma.
+Define the relation $E=L_1\cup L_2\cup P$, and the directed graph $G=(X,E)$; that is, $G$ is the directed graph fromed by the $<$ relation in $P$, $L_1$, and $L_2$.
+It is sufficient to show that $G$ has no directed closed walk; indeed, if that is the case, the transitive closure $T$ of $G$ is an extension of the poset $P$, and any linear extension $L$ of $T$ will satisfy the requirements of the conclusion of the lemma.

 Suppose for a contradiction that $G$ contains a directed closed walk.
 Since neither $G[X_1]$ nor $G[X_2]$ contains a directed closed walk, every directed closed walk in $G$ must have both an $X_1X_2$ and an $X_2X_1$ edge.
 We will call these edges \emph{cross-edges}.
 Let $C$ be a directed closed walk in $G$ with the minimum number of cross-edges.